josephsl/addonUpdater/readme.md

 * Community add-ons website
 * Spanish community add-ons catalog
 * Catalogs maintained by NVDA communities in China and Taiwan

+## Version 23.07

+* If using an NVDA release with add-on store included, a startup message will be shown informing users about the new add-on store.
+Add-on Updater will continue to work.

 ## Version 23.06